 Another problem with feeding your cat peanut butter is that it’s high in calories, especially since the nutritional value is so low.
 Extra calories can easily lead to weight gain, and obesity among cats is a serious issue in America, with many experts sitting that 50% of cats over 5 are overweight.
 Obesity can lead to diabetes, cardiovascular disease, kidney failure, and more.
-It can also make it difficult for your cat to maintain its regular activities, and it can even become difficult to groom itself properly.
+It can also make it difficult for your cat to maintain their regular activities and even to groom themselves properly.

 Is Peanut Butter Good for My Cat?

 Cats require omega-6 fats in their diet, which peanut butter provides, but it does not supply your cat with the essential omega-3 fatty acids.
 Omega-6 can promote inflammation if not supplied along with the omega-3 that balances it, and it can cause problems in older cats with arthritis or other joint problems that tend to swell.
 Peanut butter also contains oleic acid, a component in their pheromones, which could explain your cat’s interest in this food.

 How Can I Feed Peanut Butter to My Cat?

 We recommend that you avoid feeding peanut butter to your cat.
 There are too many health risks associated with making it a regular part of their diet.
 If your cat really wants it, you can occasionally let them lick the spoon after you make a sandwich, but only if you are using plain, unsweetened peanut butter.
 All-natural peanut butters are better and have fewer chemical ingredients, making them less likely to cause any issues.